After the bust, Irish look back to the land

 Originally a dairy co-op, it diversified first into consumer foods and then nutritional ingredients and is now one of the world's largest producers of protein-based nutritional products for body-builders.

-After beginning life as a dairy processing enterprise in the West of Ireland in 1972, Kerry now has a market capitalization of 4.7 billion euros and makes flavorings for noodles in Indonesia and hickory smoke flavorings in Tennessee.
+After beginning life as a dairy processing enterprise in the West of Ireland in 1972, Kerry now has a market capitalisation of 4.7 billion euros and makes flavourings for noodles in Indonesia and hickory smoke flavourings in Tennessee.

 It says it expects to maintain average earnings per share growth at over 10 percent a year, which it has managed since 1986.